Automattic/jetpack/projects/plugins/boost/tests/e2e/README.md

 Automated end-to-end acceptance tests for the Jetpack Boost plugin.

 **IMPORTANT** As there is not yet one single infrastructure and core package across plugins on the Jetpack Monorepo, the Jetpack Boost e2e framework and setup relies heavily on the Jetpack plugin e2e package and setup.
-So please familiarise yourself with the Jeptack e2e [documentation](../../../jetpack/tests/e2e/README.md).
+So please familiarise yourself with the Jetpack e2e [documentation](../../../jetpack/tests/e2e/README.md).

 ## Boost specific information